A virtual private network, generally called a VPN, enlarges a private network throughout a public network.

 This offers the preferred internet access features such as internet censorship bypass, traffic secrecy, and location-based internet restriction.

-They channel the user’s internet traffic securely only between the public internet and the user’s device.
+They securely channel the user’s internet traffic between the public internet and the user’s device.

 There is usually no way for users to be linked to the same virtual private network to detect each other.

-These virtual private networks can be set up on the usual VPN protocols or more concealed VPN implementations like SoftEther VPN.
+These virtual private networks can be set up using the usual VPN protocols or more concealed VPN implementations, such as SoftEther VPN.

-Nonetheless, auxiliary protocols like Shadowsocks are utilized as well.
+Nonetheless, auxiliary protocols like Shadowsocks are also utilized.
 These virtual private networks are typically advertised as privacy protection services.

 From the client’s perspective, a usual VPN setup is programmed not to be a conventional VPN.

-However, it usually uses the VPN of the operating system interfaces to retain the user’s data to transmit.
+However, it usually uses the VPN of the operating system interfaces to retain the user’s data before transmitting it.

 This contains virtual network adapters on computer OSes and highly skilled “VPN” interfaces on mobile operating systems.
 A less popular option is to offer a SOCKS proxy interface.